 OUR FEATHERED FRIENDS

 Our education ambassador birds are representatives of the Alaska WildBird Rehabilitation Center, much as are all our volunteers, but in a feathered form.
-The 3 birds we currently have on our state and federal permits include a Red-tailed Hawk, a Barn Owl, a Short-eared Owl and a Black-billed Magpie.
-All of these birds have an injury of some sort that prevents them from being released back into the wild, with wings as the most common injury.
+The one bird we currently have available for presentations is a Red-tailed Hawk.
+All education birds have an injury of some sort that prevents them from being released back into the wild, with wings as the most common injury.
 If the bird is otherwise in good health, and our veterinarians determine it is not in pain, we evaluate to see if the bird is a likely candidate for our education team.
 The bird must be trainable to be comfortable around people, not show negative behaviors and be willing to sit on a gloved hand; none of these are natural avian behaviors.
 Certain species are more naturally suited to this lifestyle, and others will likely never adapt.
 That’s why you will not see a gull or a swan perching on a fist in public (just imagine!!)

 To properly host the education bird we must have appropriate housing and food.
 There are resources available to guide us through this process, and we must be ready to care for the bird for the long haul.
 A Red-tailed Hawk could live 25-30 years in captivity, up to double their natural life span in the wild.
 There are expenses associated with this care; we must have the ability to cover up to a $1000/year food bill for some species.
 Building a new mew (large cage) takes funding and the efforts of numerous volunteers - from design to materials acquisition to site preparation and finally the construction.